Start a Student Organization

 - Proposed advisor name and contact information.
 This advisor must review Loyola’s “Student Organization Advisor’s Guide" and agree to serve as the organization’s advisor for the academic year.

-Step 3: Set up a meeting with the Director of Student Life and Ministry as well as the SGA Vice President to discuss the proposed organization and review the chartering process.
+Step 3: Set up a meeting with the SGA Vice President to discuss the proposed organization and review the chartering process.
 During this time, the New Registered Student Organization application will be reviewed for completion of all required materials as well as verification of the organization’s alignment with the Jesuit values and university policies.

 Step 4: Next, the SGA Vice President will forward the chartering application to the Student Government Association Senate for review.